uasal/acronyms/README.md

 ## Edit Notes & Information:
 - Modified- 20250218 (YYYYMMDD)
 - Notes: Combined other acronym listings to this file and added some missing acronyms.
+- Modified- 20250218 (YYYYMMDD)
+- Notes: ESD updated links in header to new repo

 ---------------------------------